Orthoptist

 Orthoptists hold a certificate awarded by the Canadian Orthoptic Council (COC) and the Canadian Medical Association in conjunction with the Canadian Ophthalmological Society.
 The certificate must be renewed annually.

 In Canada, the curriculum must be accredited by the Canadian Medical Association.
 Orthoptic training in Canada lasts two consecutive years.
-In partnership with Dalhousie University, the Clinical Vision Science This link opens a new window. program in Halifax also offers an additional year to obtain a master’s degree.
+In partnership with Dalhousie University, the Clinical Vision Science program in Halifax also offers an additional year to obtain a master’s degree.

 Required Interests, Skills and Personality Type